seagomezar/nextjs-sample-app/DEPLOYING.md

 # Tanzu Application Platform

-## Working on your react-app-sample project
+## Working on your nextjs-sample-app project

 ### Deploying to Kubernetes as a TAP workload with Tanzu CLI